Epic-Breakfast-Productions/OpenQuarterMaster/deployment/Single Host/docs/System Requirements.md

 This is a set of requirements for the entire system, not necessarily just the station captain.

-This system is regularly tested on Ubuntu 22.04.
+This system is regularly tested on Ubuntu 24.04.

 ## Software Requirements

 - A Modern Linux OS
     - At the moment we only support Debian-based systems (`apt`), we plan on eventually also supporting Fedora/RHEL (`dnf`) systems.
-(Tested on Ubuntu 22.04, Raspbian)
     - Tested and verified:
       - Ubuntu 22.04
       - Lubuntu 22.04
+      - Ubuntu 24.04
       - Raspbian (current version as of Dec 2023)

 ## Hardware Requirements: